Tasheela99/blog-application/README.md

     php artisan migrate

-run migrates with seeders
+6.run migrates with seeders

     php artisan migrate:fresh --seed

-run the application
+7.run the application

     php artisan serve

-the postman api collection is
+8.the postman api collection is

     BlogApplication.postman_collection.json
+    and inside of the PostmanCollection Folder